 Breading and frying is the most common recipe, and, while I like deep fried food, there’s really no skill in it.
 Smoking your fries is a little more work, but it will shock you with how mild, tender and unique they are.
 Everyone loves smoked meat.

 Soaking in the brine before smoking calms the flavor, which can be strong depending on what kind you have.
 In fact, it makes the flavor so mild most people won’t know what they’re eating.
 If I don’t think people are ready, I just say it’s ham.
 Put some slices out with cheese and cured meats and watch them disappear!
 If you want to try that, see my smoked rocky mountain oysters.

 How to Prep and Clean Rocky Mountain Oysters

 - rocky mountain oysters from lamb, beef or pork with outer sheath attached

 - Milk or water optional

-- Just like other organy meats: hearts, tongue, kidneys, liver, sweetbreads, brains, tripe, etc, a soak in milk for a day or two, or better yet, a flavorful ham brine for 3-4 days, can really help with the flavor.
-This is especially with lamb fries though, beef and pork are more mild, and you might not find it necessary for them.
-To soak the testicles, just submerge them in milk or water, changing it occasionally, for a day or two before cooking.
+- A soak in milk for a day or two, or better yet, a ham brine for 3-4 days, can really help the flavor.
+To soak the testicles, just submerge them in milk or water, changing it occasionally for a day or two before cooking.

-- Carefully peel the membrane back to reveal the inner meat.
+- Make an incision in the thin inner membrane, then carefully peel the membrane back to reveal the inner meat.